 - Two-way radio, with connectivity to a majority of both analog and digital radios.
 This provides clear communications in noisy environments.

-- Bluetooth headset with noise-cancelling, connecting to most Bluetooth devices, including smart phones, two-way radios, and even tablets.
+- Bluetooth headset with noise-canceling, connecting to most Bluetooth devices, including smartphones, two-way radios, and even tablets.

 - Short-range headsets, which enable headset-to-headset communications, without radios.

-Customers should expect reliable, effective solutions for the hearing protection and communications requirements.
-Headsets can be much more than simple hearing protection – today’s technologies allow for:
+Customers should expect reliable, effective solutions for hearing protection and communications requirements.
+Headsets can be much more than simply hearing protection – today’s technologies allow for:

-- Situational awareness – 360 degree directional awareness of your surroundings
+- Situational awareness – 360° directional awareness of your surroundings